allanmboyd/formaterrors/README.md

         stackTheme.stackHighlightPatterns = ["testDocit"];
         throw formaterrors.highlightAssertionError(error, stackTheme);

-2. Only show stack lines that include a specified value or values:
+2. From a stack trace, only show stack lines that include a specified value or values:

         var formaterrors = require("formaterrors");
         var error = new Error("the error message");
         var filteredStack = formatErrors.stackFilter(error.stack, ["stackPatternFilter", "Object"]);
         console.log(filteredStack);

-3. Only show stack lines that do not include a specified value or values:
+3. From a stack trace, only show stack lines that do not include a specified value or values:

         var formaterrors = require("formaterrors");
         var error = new Error("the error message");
         var filteredStack = formatErrors.stackFilter(error.stack, ["stackPatternFilter", "Object"], false);
         console.log(filteredStack);

-4. Only include the first 2 stack lines:
+4. From a stack trace, only include the first 2 stack lines:

         var formaterrors = require("formaterrors");
         var error = new Error("the error message");
         var rangedStack = formatErrors.stackRange(error.stack, 0, 2);
         console.log(rangedStack);

-5. Include all but the first 2 stack lines:
+5. From a stack trace, Include all but the first 2 stack lines:

         var formaterrors = require("formaterrors");
         var error = new Error("the error message");